 Craving to get a taste of Mexican cuisine?
 Create your own quesadillas, tostadas, burritos, tacos, and many more – that’s right, you name it, you can make it.
 It’s simple to do with the right flatbread to complement those strong and spice-filled Mexican flavors.
-And we have the perfect Bisquick Tortillas recipe just for that.
+And we have the perfect Bisquick recipe just for that.

 How To Make Bisquick Tortillas

 Have yourself a Mexican fiesta with some tortillas made from an uncomplicated recipe that requires minimal effort to make.
 It’s a simple yet versatile flatbread that can used for a dozen recipes.